1964 Major League Baseball All-Star Game

 The 1964 Major League Baseball All-Star Game was the 35th midseason exhibition between the all-stars of the American League (AL) and the National League (NL), the two leagues comprising Major League Baseball.
-The game was played on July 7, 1964, at Shea Stadium in New York City, New York, home of the New York Mets of the National League.
+The game was played on July 7, 1964, at Shea Stadium in Queens, New York City, home of the New York Mets of the National League.
 The game was a 7–4 victory for the NL.
 Johnny Callison hit a walk-off home run, the most recent MLB All-Star game to end in such a fashion.

 Game summary

 National League starter Don Drysdale gave up a leadoff single to Jim Fregosi, who scored on a passed ball and single by Harmon Killebrew.

 The NL took the lead in the fourth on a pair of home runs by Billy Williams and Ken Boyer off AL reliever John Wyatt, then made it 3–1 in the fifth on a Roberto Clemente single and Dick Groat double off Camilo Pascual.

 The score was tied in the sixth when Mickey Mantle and Killebrew singled and scored on a Brooks Robinson triple to right-center.
 The AL regained the lead 4–3 in the seventh.
 Elston Howard was hit by a pitch by Turk Farrell, took third on a Rocky Colavito double and scored on Fregosi's sacrifice fly.

 It remained 4–3 until the bottom of the ninth.
 Dick Radatz issued a leadoff walk to Willie Mays, who stole second.
 Orlando Cepeda singled him home with the tying run and took second on an error.
 With Curt Flood pinch-running for Cepeda and Johnny Edwards on first with an intentional walk, Johnny Callison's three-run homer to deep right field ended the game.